 Our littlest team member, Shoshana, had been getting a feel for snorkeling further down the east coast of Australia in protected coves and rock pools (like the great ones we visited on our Sapphire Coast roadtrip – check it out here!).
 She was chomping at the bit to dive in and find Nemo herself.
 Unfortunately she wasn’t able to find his anemone home in the designated snorkeling area next to the Quicksilver pontoon, but she did see quite a few other fish – including some as big as her!
 Nevertheless, she was totally unfazed and had a great time.

 I was extremely impressed at how well-stocked Quicksilver was for kids.
 Shoshana is a petite 3.5yo, but didn’t even wear their smallest stinger suit.
 They had an ample supply of kid-sized masks, snorkels and fins (never mind that we’d been carrying her toddler sized mask and snorkel until just a week prior – chalk that up to another packing mistake we made).
-She’s probably about the smallest size that would fit the child masks, so you may want to bring your own if going with a tiny one – check out these full-face masks with integrated snorkels, perfect for kids!
+She’s probably about the smallest size that would fit the child masks, so you may want to bring your own if going with a tiny one – check out our favorite snorkel gear for kids at each age.
 The pontoon staff were extremely helpful in getting her fitted for gear and even helping to get some of it on – check out Shoshana with her new friend Akiko!

 Jacob preferred not to go in the water this time around, but we didn’t want him to miss the magic of the reef.
 Quicksilver was a great choice for him!
 He spent the whole day buzzing around the pontoon between the semi-submersible boat, the underwater observation area and the snorkeling deck to keep an eye on whichever family member was in the water.